An Introduction to TikTok

 TikTok Ad Credit

-When TikTok opens its ad platform to new markets it may occasionally offer free advertising credits to new advertisers, same as other platforms as Facebook and Twitter did in the past, or Google and Bing do in the present.
+When TikTok opens its ad platform to new markets it may occasionally offer free advertising credits to new advertisers, the same as other platforms as Facebook and Twitter did in the past, or Google and Bing do in the present.

-2020 Update: Once again, following Facebook’s lead, that declared it will be giving $100 million in free ad credit, TikTok also launches its own COVID-19 relief effort and giving out $100 million in free ad credits to SMBs.
+2020 Update: Once again, following Facebook’s lead, which declared it will be giving $100 million in free ad credit, TikTok also launches its own COVID-19 relief effort and giving out $100 million in free ad credits to SMBs.
 You can register on this page, to receive $300 in free ad credit and an additional up to $2,000 in ad spend match, all to be used till December 31, 2020.

 How to Advertise on TikTok